ptshih/PSCollectionView/README.md

 What is PSCollectionView?
 ---
-It's a Pinterest style scroll view that resembles familiar paradigms from UITableView.
+It's a Pinterest style scroll view designed to be very similar to UITableView.

 What is PSCollectionViewCell?
 ---
 It's the equivalent to UITableViewCell

 It implements base methods for configuring with data and calculating height

 *Note: You should subclass this!*